BuilderIO/builder/plugins/dynamic-dropdown/README.md

 ```

 ### Point to the development builder from the editor
-You can do that by adding `http://localhost:1268/builder-plugin-dynamic-dropdown.system.js` to the list of plugins on builder.io/account/organization
-(don't forget to update this to the production link once you're done )
+You can do that by adding `http://localhost:1268/builder-plugin-dynamic-dropdown.system.js` to the list of plugins on your [organization page](https://builder.io/account/organization) - don't forget to update this to the production link once you're done.

 **NOTE:** Loading http:// content on an https:// website will give you a warning.
 Be sure to click the shield in the top right of your browser and choose "load unsafe scripts" to allow the http content on Builder's https site when devloping locally